bobjzhang/lunchbox/README.md

 * Enable metamask chrome plugin and switch to `Ropsten Test Net`
 * Get some fake ether at https://faucet.metamask.io/ to play with
 * Clone the repo
-* Run `yarn` in root directory of Lunchbox
+* Run `yarn` in root directory of MockTrial
-* Run `./node_modules/webpack/bin/webpack.js` in root directory of Lunchbox to build the React and css
+* Run `./node_modules/webpack/bin/webpack.js` in root directory of MockTrial to build the React and css
 * Run `./node_modules/webpack/bin/http-server`
 * Go to `localhost:8080/dist` to see the app loaded
 * You are now ready to place your verdict

 Alternative
 ================================
-* Go to https://remix.ethereum.org/ and load the contract currently deployed to `0x85530a567ed0b61925695983c22df9bf6b570bdb`
+* Go to https://remix.ethereum.org/ and load the contract currently deployed to `0x052b04096127c19f498f4234d172b97b103e1cdc`
-* This should give you access to the full code for Lunchbox
+* This should give you access to the full code for MockTrial

 What I didn't get around to doing
 =================================